leesheppard/leesheppard.github.io/README.md

 Built using Jekyll 3.1.1

 # Copyright
-Images, specifically illustrations, used in this blog are subject to copyrighted by Lee Sheppard.
+Images, specifically illustrations, used in this blog are subject to copyright by Lee Sheppard.

 # Social